-Most candidates are optimizing for yesterday's version of ATS screening.
-The actual problem today is different — and harder to fix, because it's less visible.
+Most candidates trying to pass ATS screening are solving yesterday's version of the problem.
+The actual problem today is different, and harder to fix, because it's less visible.

 What the Old Problem Was — and Why It Mattered